 Mapo Tofu Ingredients

-• Combine all the seasonings.
-Add 2½ Tbsp doubanjiang (spicy chili bean paste), 1 Tbsp oyster sauce, 1 Tbsp miso, ½ Tbsp soy sauce, 2 Tbsp mirin, 1 tsp toasted sesame oil, 1 tsp potato starch or cornstarch, and 4 Tbsp water in a bowl.
+• Combine the sauce ingredients.
+To a small bowl, add 2½ Tbsp doubanjiang (spicy chili bean paste), 1 Tbsp oyster sauce, 1 Tbsp miso, ½ Tbsp soy sauce, 2 Tbsp mirin, 1 tsp toasted sesame oil, 1 tsp potato starch or cornstarch, and 4 Tbsp water.
 Mix well together with a whisk.

 Mapo Tofu 2

 • Finely mince 2 cloves garlic (I use a garlic press).
-Peel the ginger skin thinly with a sharp knife.
-If you can't peel it thinly, you can scrape it off with a spoon.
+Thinly peel off the ginger skin with a sharp knife or scrape it off with a spoon.

 Mapo Tofu 3

-• Cut the ginger into thin slices, julienne into thin strips, and then mince them.
-Measure 1 Tbsp ginger.
+• Cut the ginger into thin slices, then into thin julienne strips.
+Mince the strips and measure 1 Tbsp ginger.

 Mapo Tofu 4